dajusc/Linux-Mouse-Keybinds/README.md

 # Linux-Mouse-Keybinds
-Configurable keybinds for gaming mice in linux.
+Configurable mouse button keybinds for linux.
 Works for Wine/Proton apps.
 Features automatic profiles.

 ## Overview
 Binding keyboard keys to the buttons of gaming mouse is essential for some users (like me).